‘Vikings’ Season 5 Star Teases An Explosive Season And A Reinvented Character

 Rollo’s return may come as a surprise to many fans as it seemed like the series was moving on from the last generation of Vikings.
 Also, Standen has a lead role in NBC series Taken, which led many to speculate that he would leave Vikings.

-Katheryn Winnick, who plays Lagertha will also be returning for season 5 of Vikings.
-The shieldmaiden who is destined to be killed by one of Ragnar’s sons was spotted being friendly with Ubbe in the teaser for the fifth season.
+Katheryn Winnick, who plays Lagertha, will also be returning for Season 5 of Vikings.
+The shieldmaiden, who is destined to be killed by one of Ragnar’s sons, was spotted being friendly with Ubbe in the teaser for the fifth season.

 With the introduction of Heahmund, there are other new characters to look forward to in the fifth season.
 Vikings Season 5 will add former WWE superstar Adam “Edge” Copeland to the cast.
-Copeland will play Ketill Flatnose, a fierce and brave warrior, selected by Floki to be one of the members of an expedition party to Iceland.
+Copeland will play Ketill Flatnose, a fierce and brave warrior selected by Floki to be one of the members of an expedition party to Iceland.

-Vikings fifth season is expected to feature 20 episodes and the showrunner Michael Hirst revealed in an interview with Variety magazine what fans can expect in episode 1:
+Vikings’ fifth season is expected to feature 20 episodes and the showrunner Michael Hirst revealed in an interview with Variety magazine what fans can expect in Episode 1.

 “Ivar’s in a special position, he always has been.
 I think if memory serves Season 5 begins with the burial of Sigurd, and Ivar is weeping and saying he never meant to do it.
 But his murder of Sigurd splits the brothers — they split up into different camps.
 A large part of the next season will be about, will it be like this great Roman conflict after Caesar’s death, the great Roman civil wars with Brutus and Cassius and Octavian?
 These people are playing for possession of the known world.
 It’s not like a little local fight — these are huge territories.
 The Great Army has conquered a huge part of England.
 How do we behave now?
 That’s what Season 5 opens with.”

-Siguard’s death in the finale was a major break from historical events reminding fans that the series is taking a fictional or dramatic twist.
+Siguard’s death in the finale was a major break from historical events, reminding fans that the series is taking a fictional or dramatic twist.
 It sets the tone that no character is safe heading into the fifth season.

 Share your thoughts about Vikings in the comment section below.